18F/API-Usability-Testing/templates.md

 If you desire feedback on a particular API or developer resource, let me know and I'll ask them to prioritize that but otherwise, they'll be encouraged to give feedback on whatever is catching their attention.

 I'm really looking forward to this and want to thank you again for being an early adopter of this initiative.
-I'm hoping that the feedback that each of the agencies is getting will be of use to you and your team and we're definitely glad that you'll be representing.
+I'm hoping that the feedback that each agency is getting will be of use to you and your team.
+We're definitely glad that you'll be representing.

 Please reach out any time with questions and feel free to call me anytime at *[Your Number]*.